yasiryagi/helpdesk/roles/validators/README.md

 If you had any issues setting it up, you may find your answer here!

 ## Unstaking
-Due to an unfortunate error in Pioneer which we are working to fix, unstaking requires either lots of patience, or using the chain state/extrinsics tab for certain tasks:
+Due to an unfortunate error in Pioneer which we are working to fix, unstaking requires either lots of patience, or using the chain state/extrinsics tab for certain tasks.

 ### In Pioneer